 I love that you don’t have to call T-Mobile in advance and ask them to turn international roaming on and that you don’t have to set up your phone in any special way.
 It works the same way it does at home and frankly you’d never even know that you’re traveling abroad!

 The one time my T-Mobile international roaming didn’t work automatically, all I had to do was restart my phone (and it seemed to be a device issue).
-Need additional help?
-The T-Mobile Twitter team is on it.
 Please note that I have no affiliation with T-Mobile and cannot provide tech or billing support.

-What’s the advantage to T-Mobile international roaming vs. pay as you go?
+What’s the advantage to T-Mobile international roaming vs. buying SIM cards abroad?

 It can be cheaper (especially for occasional travelers) to rely on other phone service in the USA and simply buy local SIM cards when they travel.
 I’ve done that previously and you’d be amazed at how cheap you can pick up prepaid service in many countries.